Michaelcj10/Java-UDP-File-Transfer-Made-Reliable/README.md

 # Java-UDP-File-Transfer-Made-Reliable
-Project spec was to create an app that could transfer a file from client to server using UPD.
+Project spec was to create an app that could transfer a file from client to server using UDP.
 The catch was to make it reliable.
 This required emulating TCP with UDP by adding sequence numbers to the datagrams and simulating the 3 way handshake.

 To run;